google/starlark-go/doc/spec.md

-tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values set                          # a set of values function                     # a function implemented in Skylark builtin_function_or_method   # a function or method implemented by the interpreter or host application
+tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values set                          # a set of values function                     # a function implemented in Starlark builtin_function_or_method   # a function or method implemented by the interpreter or host application
 ```